lovelymarshall/solutions-engineer-roadmap/README.md

-# Solutions Engineer Technical Immersion Roadmap
+# From Product Strategy to Technical Execution

 Hi, I’m Lovely Marshall.